EladFirebolt/godocs/docs/Guides/security/sso/custom-sso.md

 }’;
 ```

-To edit SSO settings via the UI, see [Configure Firebolt to integrate with IdP using the UI](###Configure Firebolt to integrate with IdP using the UI).
+To edit SSO settings using the UI, see [Configure Firebolt to integrate with IdP using the UI](###Configure Firebolt to integrate with IdP using the UI).

 ## Delete SSO

 To disable SSO login, you can delete the SSO settings using either SQL or the UI.
-To modify SSO settings via SQL, use the following command:
+To modify SSO settings using SQL, use the following command:

 ```sql
 ALTER ORGANIZATION SET SSO = DEFAULT;
 ```

-To modify SSO settings via the UI:
+To modify SSO settings using the UI:
 1. Select **Configure** to open the configure space, then choose **SSO**.

 2. Select **Clear SSO configuration**.